KSUNetSE/GeCoNet-Tool/readme.md

 ` Louvain community:`
 Use the Leiden algorithm to detect the communities of the network.
- Interested Users are recommended to edit the raw code to customize the settings for communities detection.
+Interested Users are recommended to edit the function netcommu (in the file: network_analysis.py) to customize the settings for communities detection.

 `core:`
 Detect the core of the network.